Raising teenagers is hard with a capital H.

 When you feel the most frustrated with your teen, a way to shift your perspective is by looking for the good, no matter how small.

-By remembering to look for their positive behaviors too and letting you know you see them, it can shift your entire mindset, and eventually, your relationship.
+By remembering to look for their positive behaviors, you are letting them know that you see their whole self.
+It also can shift your mindset, and eventually your relationship.

-Focus on the non-negotiable issues when you need to course-correct their behavior, and try to ignore the small stuff (including not taking some of their remarks personally.)
+Focus on the non-negotiable issues when you must course-correct their behavior, and try to ignore the small stuff (including not taking some of their remarks personally.)

-Take whatever moments of peace you find with them, such as a drive to school, during one of those fewer and farther between family dinners, or even as you pop in their room to say goodnight.
+Take whatever moments of peace you find with them, such as a drive to school, a quick family dinner, or before bedtime.

 Not sure where to start?
-Here are six phrases to get you started:
+Here are six phrases to get you started to replace nagging your teen:

 1. I’m Proud of You

-Let them know you know how hard they are trying and you see them doing some really great things.
-Identify a few you know they need extra encouragement in, like doing well on a test in a really hard class.
-Maybe they are training hard in their sport or perhaps they were able to manage their time well that day.
+Let them know you know how hard they are trying and you see them doing some great things.
+Identify a few you know they need extra encouragement, like doing well on a test in a tough class.
+Maybe they are training hard in their sport, or perhaps they were able to manage their time well that day.
 They need our attention and ongoing support, so give it to them daily.

 2. You Handle Hard Things Well

-Being a teen takes a lot of hard work and when they accomplish something that was difficult, we need to praise them.
-And even when they didn’t do something successfully, we need to acknowledge their efforts, because growing up is all about messing up and trying again.
+Being a teen takes a lot of hard work, and when they accomplish something that is difficult, we need to praise them.
+And even when they didn’t do something successfully, we need to acknowledge their efforts because growing up is all about messing up and trying again.

 And remember, no matter how much they shrug off your compliment, it means something to them.
 Promise.